o0ragman0o/Bakt/README.md

 * Allows the *Trustee* to pay dividends to the *Holder*.
 * Allows the *Trustee* to unilaterally order the withdrawal of uncommitted funds.
 * Allows *Holders* to order the withdrawal of their balance of *ether*.
-* Prevents *pending transactions* from being sent for 1 day.
+* Prevents *pending transactions* from being sent a set delay.
 * Allows any holder to *block* a *pending transaction*.
 * Allows any holder to execute a transaction past its pending timestamp.
 * Allows any holder to cause a **panic**.